accetto/headless-coding-g3/docker/xfce-postman/README-dockerhub.md

 ./ci-builder.sh all group complete-postman
 ```

 You can still execute the individual hook scripts as before (see the folder /docker/hooks/).
 However, the provided utilities builder.sh and ci-builder.sh are more convenient.
 Before pushing the images to the Docker Hub you have to prepare and source the file secrets.rc (see example-secrets.rc).
 The script builder.sh builds the individual images.
 The script ci-builder.sh can build various groups of images or all of them at once.
-Check the files local-builder-readme.md, local-building-example.md and the sibling Wiki for more information.
+Check the [builder-utility-readme][this-builder-readme], [local-building-example][this-readme-local-building-example] and [sibling Wiki][sibling-wiki] for more information.

 Note that selected features that are enabled by default can be explicitly disabled via environment variables.
 This allows to build even smaller images by excluding, for example, `noVNC`.
-See [readme-local-building-example.md][this-readme-local-building-example] for more information.
+See the [local-building-example][this-readme-local-building-example] for more information.

 #### Sharing devices